Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 you can implement the `IListenerProfileBuilder` on a struct type, but you are responsible for applying the profile to an `AudioListener` component.

-When building a profile, you create *channels*.
-A channel is a rectangular area on a unit sphere which contains a unique set of volume controls and filters.
+When building a profile, you create *filter channels*.
+These channels are different from audio channel assets.
+A filter channel may be either a spatial channel, or a direct channel.
 Each ear has its own set of channels.

-When an audio source is heard by the listener, the direction from the listener to the source is computed.
-If that direction lies within the channel’s rectangular area, that source will be processed by the channel.
-If a direction does not lie within a channel, it will distribute the source’s audio signal to multiple channels using a weighting function.
+A spatial channel is a rectangular area on a unit sphere which contains a unique set of volume controls and filters for that area.
+When an audio source with spatialization is heard by the listener, the direction from the listener to the source is computed.
+If that direction lies within the spatial channel’s rectangular area, that source will be processed by the channel.
+If a direction does not lie within a channel, it will distribute the source’s audio signal to multiple spatial channels using a weighting function.
 With the right filters and volumes, this dynamic distribution can create dynamic and responsive listening experiences.

 *Weighting function details: The weighting function scans horizontally and vertically around the unit circle until it finds a channel in each of the four